Tuesday, 25 June 2024

 STOP PRESS MARCH 2022

-"Unprecedented rains hit NSW in early March leaving many communities flooded across the State.
+"Unprecedented" rains hit NSW in early March leaving many communities flooded across the State.
 Unfortunately the deluge resulted in a huge amount of debris (bricks, glass, rubbish) being deposited on the shores of Mermaid Pool. (see below images).
 To counter we organised a human chain event on 26th March where our "bucket brigade" passed material up to King St and into a Skip.
 Ironically we did a similar activity on our 10th anniversary.

 Major Clean Up Of Storm Debris (on 20 year Anniversary)